October 15, 2018 / 3 comments

 I wonder if you have any stories or any reflections on when people come in and they’re very anxious and very depressed, how that is for them at that time?
 And then how you’ve seen going through this process change that, or affect that?
 How does it affect their ability to think positively about the future?

 Most people that come here initially can hardly look you in the eye, to be honest.
 They’re broken.
-They feel quite often as if it’s their fault, that they’ve done something wrong, and that they’ve ruined their family.
-They’ve lost their friends.
-There’s a lot of loss involved.
-They just don’t think anything of themselves at that point.
+They feel quite often as if it’s their fault, that they’ve done something wrong, they’ve ruined their family, lost their friends, there’s a lot of loss involved.
+They don’t think anything of themselves at that point.
 It’s very hard.

 That point is so important for how our workers work.
 The staff are essential in this whole game, because if they’re not good, then the whole thing wouldn’t work.
 We will spend time with that new person just finding out what they’ve been doing before, what kind of things they like, what they’re interested in.
 And on that first day, we’ll just spend time with them and make sure that they feel like they’ve got something.
 We’ll make sure that they create something on that day.
 That’s really hard for them to do, because they’re in a brand new place, don’t know anybody.
 It probably seems like everyone else is painting away and they know what they’re doing.
 It’s quite daunting.